Shafain/Shafain/README.md

 # Hi there 👋, I am Raul Ibrahimov

-🎮 Third-year Computer Engineering student at Kadir Has University with a passion for **game development** and **ethical hacking.**
+🎮 Third-year Computer Engineering student at Kadir Has University with a passion for **game development** and **ethical hacking**.
 🛡️ Experienced with Godot, Unity, Unreal Engine, Kali Linux, and penetration testing.
 🚀 Constantly learning, building, and participating in game jams.
 ## Technologies and Tools

 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)